Liverpool among key backers for proposals of big changes to English football including 18-team Premier League | Goal.com

 Meanwhile, the Premier League would be reduced by two teams, while only two sides would automatically be relegated to the Championship, with another entering a play-off tournament with the third, fourth and fifth placed teams in the second tier.

-But the Premier League has voiced its criticism of the plans, admitting some of the proposals could have a negative impact on English football.
+But the Premier League has voiced its criticism of the plans, admitting some of the proposals could end up hurting English football.

 "Both the Premier League and The FA support a wide-ranging discussion on the future of the game, including its competition structures, calendar and overall financing particularly in light of the effects of Covid-19," a statement released on Sunday read.